 It is possible to use these layouts as they are or customize these according to your requirements.

-Essentially, the basic idea is this - you load a pre-defined layout, then you customize the text, imagery and other content to suit your business and - voila - you've got an amazing "designed" website without requiring any real design knowledge.
+Essentially, the basic idea is this - you create a page in WordPress, load a pre-defined layout, then you customize the text, imagery and other content to suit your business and - voila - you've got an amazing "designed" website without requiring any real design knowledge.

 This is great power in the hands of those who want to get things up and running quickly but are not very comfortable with code or design per se.